Bernard Smith (art historian): Biography

-In 1980, he presented "The Boyer Lectures" on the theme of "The Spectre of Trunganini" which was one of the first public condemnations of the Australian government's policy of removing Australian Aboriginal and Torres Strait Islander children from their families, now known as the Stolen Generations.
+In 1980, he presented the Boyer Lectures entitled The Spectre of Truganini brought the history of colonisation into mainstream public debate and was one of the first public condemnations of the Australian government's policy of removing Australian Aboriginal and Torres Strait Islander children from their families, now known as the Stolen Generations.

-Smith was a recipient, Chevalier, of the Ordre des Arts et des Lettres.
+Smith was appointed Chevalier of the Ordre des Arts et des Lettres.